Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 Final Thoughts

-Now you should have a decent idea of what to expect from a design test, and a look at what my process is like.
+Now you should have a decent idea of what to expect from a design skill test, and a look at what my process is like.

 If you are looking for more examples you can find some online and try your hand at them, or come up with your own.
 Just a reminder this doesn’t need to be perfect, no one is expecting you to have something ready to ship.